What is RTU?In this video and blog post, we will discuss what RTU or Remote Terminal Unit is and how it is diffrent from PLC

 If you do a search on the definition of a RTU, you may find many results that state a RTU is much more powerful than a PLC as the RTU can have several inputs and outputs.
 Well, as you know, so can the PLC.

-The RTU does have some potential benefits over the PLC, which we will discuss.
+The RTU does have some potential benefits over the PLC, we will discuss in the RTU basics below.

 On the price point, the winner right now is the PLC.